aupiff/collar-daniells-solutions/lesson_10.md

 5. The new gifts of the tribune are pleasing.

-Dona nova tribunae grāta sunt.
+Dōna nova tribūnī grāta sunt.

 6. We praise the gods because they give gifts.